Pearse88/AssignmentC14727421/README.md

 </br>
 ![Alt text](https://github.com/Pearse88/AssignmentC14727421/blob/master/attendeces/fanBase.png "Fanbase page")

+From here the user can scroll over each green circle and this will reveal how many fans there are in each of the continents.
+For e.g. in Europe there are approx 4.75 million Celtic F.C fans.

 Changes
 As stated above in my first submission I have made some changes although I did not stick to the changes first  outlined.
 I have however entered another visulization to my sketch.
 The reason for the change, is because i felt that the previous visulization showed how the attendances have dropped in the last five years.
 The new visulization that is present on my sketch, is a breakdown of the fan base worldwide, the fanbase is broke down into continents.
 You will see in the user instructions some screen shots of how the final sketch turned out.
 </br>

 References